Why Gamification May be the Key to Increasing Employee Engagement.

 Within Axero, we’ve created game mechanics around points and badges.
 You can assign specific rewards for certain point values, and even prioritize activities so those needing to be completed the soonest will be worth more points.
 As users accumulate points, they earn badges that can also be worth certain rewards (or the badge itself might be reward enough!).
 You can decide what to do when people earn badges.
 Maybe you give them a gift card when they earn badge XYZ.

 Game dynamics is the reward type and schedule.
-Game dynamics takes into consideration the players’ personalities to deliver rewards in the most meaningful way for the actual players of the game.
+Game dynamics takes into consideration the players’ personalities to deliver desirable rewards in the most meaningful way for the actual players of the game.

 You see, just like there are different personality types, there are different gaming types.
 Some people require the prestige of achievement to keep playing the game.
 Others enjoy uncovering hidden information.
 Some people enjoy the social aspect of games, while others thrive on competition.